Dry Skin Solutions

 You might need to drink more water during this period.
 But I believe daily fresh squeezed vegetable juices and green smoothies will work better.
 Juicing is essential for achieving a dewy complexion.

 I would recommend during this time continuing dry brushing of the whole body, face included.
-Daily herbal masques for the face are especially beneficial to speed up the detox process and to achieve a glowing complexion.
+Daily facial masks are especially beneficial to speed up the detox process and to achieve a glowing complexion.